Vespasian: Aftermath of the civil war

+Turmoil through the Empire

 In early 70 Vespasian was still in Egypt, the source of Rome's grain supply, and had not yet left for Rome.
 According to Tacitus, his trip was delayed due to bad weather.
 Modern historians theorize that Vespasian had been and was continuing to consolidate support from the Egyptians before departing.
-Stories of a divine Vespasian healing people circulated in Egypt.
 During this period, protests erupted in Alexandria over his new tax policies and grain shipments were held up.
 Vespasian eventually restored order and grain shipments to Rome resumed.
+Notably Titus attended the consecration of a new Apis bull at Memphis in 70, and Vespasian's reign saw imperial patronage given to Egyptian temples: at the Dakhla Oasis in the Western Desert as well as Esna, Kom Ombo, Medinet Habu, Silsila in the Nile Valley.

 In addition to the uprising in Egypt, unrest and civil war continued in the rest of the empire in 70.
 Judea had been rebelling since 66.
 Vespasian's son, Titus, finally subdued the rebellion with the capture of Jerusalem and destruction of the Jewish Temple in 70.
 According to Eusebius, Vespasian then ordered all descendants of the royal line of David to be hunted down, causing the Jews to be persecuted from province to province.
 Several modern historians have suggested that Vespasian, already having been told by Josephus that he was prophesied to become emperor whilst in Judaea, was probably reacting to other widely known Messianic prophecies circulating at the time, to suppress any rival claimants arising from that dynasty.
-Titus attended the consecration of a new Apis bull at Memphis in 70, and Vespasian's reign saw imperial patronage given to Egyptian temples: at the Dakhla Oasis in the Western Desert as well as Esna, Kom Ombo, Medinet Habu, Silsila in the Nile Valley.
-By contrast, the Jewish temple at Leontopolis was sacked in 73.
+The Jewish temple at Leontopolis was sacked in 73.

 In January 70, an uprising occurred in Gaul and Germany, known as the second Batavian Rebellion.
 This rebellion was headed by Gaius Julius Civilis and Julius Sabinus.
 Sabinus, claiming he was descended from Julius Caesar, declared himself Emperor of Gaul.
 The rebellion defeated and absorbed two Roman legions before it was suppressed by Vespasian's son-in-law, Quintus Petillius Cerialis, by the end of 70.

-Arrival in Rome and gathering support
+Arrival in Rome and consolidation of power

 In mid-70, Vespasian first went to Rome, dating his tribunician years from 1 July 69.
 Vespasian immediately embarked on a series of efforts to stay in power and prevent future revolts.
 He offered gifts to many in the military and much of the public.
 Soldiers loyal to Vitellius were dismissed or punished.
 Vespasian also restructured the Senatorial and Equestrian orders, removing his enemies and adding his allies.
 Regional autonomy of Greek provinces was repealed.
-Additionally, Vespasian made significant attempts to control public perception of his rule.